cvat-ai/cvat/site/content/en/docs/manual/basics/workspace.md

 ### Changing color settings of image is CVAT

-To change color setting of the image is CVAT, do the following:
+To change the color setting of the image is CVAT, do the following:

 1. Open the **Image Settings** panel.
 2. Use the slider to change the color quality.